WraithWinterly/react-bootstrap-todo/README.md

 Todo App with React and Bootstrap
 Demo the app on https://wraithwinterly.github.io/react-bootstrap-todo/

 Todo App built with React, Vite, and Bootstrap.
-Build in 1 day.
+Built in 1 day.
 You can add basic tasks, remove them, compelte them and remove completed tasks.
 This app does not have a backend and is for demonstration purposes only.
 It is using local browser storage.

+Note on commits: this app was going to be converted, however I have decided to make it its own app.

 # License
 This project is open source under the [MIT License](https://github.com/WraithWinterly/TasksUltra/blob/main/LICENSE).